Marshmallow sofa

-Marshmallow Love Seat #5670, commonly known as the Marshmallow sofa, is a modernist sofa produced by the American furniture company Herman Miller, that was originally manufactured between 1956 and 1961.
+Marshmallow Love Seat #5670, commonly known as the Marshmallow sofa, is a modernist sofa produced by the American furniture company Herman Miller, that was initially manufactured between 1956 and 1961.
 It is considered the most iconic of all modernist sofas.
 The sofa was designed by Irving Harper of George Nelson Associates.
 It was produced in two lengths from 1956 to 1961.
 It consists of a metal frame with round discs of covered foam, or "marshmallows", spread across the seat and back in a lattice arrangement.

-The sofa, in the smaller of the two sizes, was re-issued in the 1980s as part of the "Herman Miller Classics" line, and continues in production today.
+The sofa, in the smaller of the two sizes, was reissued in the 1980s as part of the "Herman Miller Classics" line and continues in production today.

 History

 The design was created in 1954 when a salesman for a Long Island plastics company presented to George Nelson's New York City studio an example of the company's ability to create round, 12-inch foam discs that became "self-skinned".
 The limited manufacturing costs made the item inviting, and designer Irving Harper was asked to design a piece of furniture around the discs.
-Over a weekend Harper designed a sofa, incorporating 18 of the discs arranged over a metal frame.
+Over a weekend, Harper designed a sofa, incorporating 18 discs arranged over a metal frame.
 The invention did not live up to its promise, as covering the individual seat pads proved costly and time-consuming, turning the intended budget piece into a luxury product.
-Nevertheless, Herman Miller went ahead with the sofa's production, and introduced it in 1956.
+Nevertheless, Herman Miller went ahead with production and introduced it in 1956.

-The Marshmallow sofa was originally issued by Herman Miller in 1956, and appeared in their 1957 catalog.
+Herman Miller initially issued the Marshmallow sofa in 1956.
 The sofa was dropped in 1961.
-Despite its popularity, and visibility in Herman Miller publications, only 186 Marshmallow sofas were produced between 1956 and 1961.
-The 52" version was re-issued in the 1980s as part of the "Herman Miller Classics" line, and continues in production today, though in limited numbers.
+Despite its popularity, only 186 Marshmallow sofas were made.

 Design

-Officially listed by Herman Miller as the Marshmallow love seat #5670, the sofa was designed for both residential and contract (office) sales.
-The playful design of the Marshmallow sofa is the result of placement of circular "marshmallow" cushions at regular intervals across a metal frame.
-The cushions were covered in either fabric, vinyl, or leather in bright colors.
-Generally all the cushions were the same color, but the sofa could also be ordered with cushions of various colors for a more whimsical look.

-The Marshmallow sofa was designed in the "atomistic" style seen in other classic George Nelson Associates designs, such as the "Ball clock" (1950) and the "Hang-It-All" (1953).
-The "atomistic" style explodes its parts into separate, brightly colored elements, in this case the seat cushions.
-It was an adaptation of artist's representations of the atom, which used individual, brightly colored dots to portray atomic particles.
+Herman Miller officially listed the sofa as the Marshmallow love seat #5670.
+Circular "marshmallow" cushions made of foam and covered in fabric, vinyl, or leather were placed on a metal frame to form the sofa.

 The marshmallow sofa was produced in two lengths.
 The 52" version incorporates 18 cushions in a pattern of 4-5-5-4.
 The 103" length uses 38 cushions in a 9-10-10-9 pattern.